 Final considerations

-Vang Vieng is a very tourist town where you can spend a couple of days doing cool stuff.
-You can relax in one of the Blue Lagoons or you can spend your days hiking in the countryside.
+Vang Vieng is a tourist town where you can spend some days doing cool stuff.
+You can relax in one of the Blue Lagoons or spend your days hiking in the countryside.
 Just take your time to explore the area at your own pace.

-Unfortunately, there is the occasional scam, which is a very common thing is Southeast Asia, but in my experience, the situation in Laos is not as bad as in Vietnam.
+Unfortunately, there is the occasional scam, which is widespread in Southeast Asia, but in my experience, the situation in Laos is not as bad as in Vietnam.

-The most important thing to keep in mind is the time of the year when you visit Vang Vieng.
-If you pick the wrong time (rainy season) you won’t be able to do most of the things mentioned in this travel guide.
+The most important thing to remember is the time of the year when you visit Vang Vieng.
+If you pick the wrong time (rainy season), you won’t be able to do most of the things mentioned in this travel guide.

 Here you can find some more pictures I took in Laos.
 Here is my Nong Khiaw travel guide, another interesting place in Northern Laos.